zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx \braket{\braket{\bm{S}}\_t}\_{\psi} \negmedspace (\bm{r}).
 $$

 Let us apply the ergodic assumption to Eqn.
-1p.8, and consider its individual terms.
+1p.8, and carefully consider its individual terms.
 First of all, since the expression of the incident field does not depend on the presence of the scattering object, no modifications to \\(\braket{\bm{S\_i}}\\) are necessary.
+The should expect the remaining terms

 The second term of Eqn.
 1p.8 is formed by electromagnetic waves scattered by the particles.
 Since, according to Eqn.
-1p.7, the scattered field vectors of a single particle are orthogonal, we may express the instantaneous Poynting vector using Eqn.
+1p.7, the scattered field vectors of any individual particle are orthogonal, we may express the instantaneous Poynting vector using Eqn.
 13.21:

-$$ \tag{1p.20}
+$$ \tag{1p.21}
 \begin{aligned}
 	\bm{S_j}(\bm{r}, \psi, t)
 	&\simeq \mu\_0^{-1} \frac{\eta(\omega)}{c} {\big\vert \mathcal{Re} \big\lbrace \bm{E_j}(\bm{r}, \omega) e^{-i \omega t} \big\rbrace \big\vert}^2 \bm{n_s}